yce6db/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-2660">

 <p>
-This class is an introduction into the C programming language and its purpose to familiarize students to solving basic physics problems using programming.
+This class is an introduction into the C programming language and its purpose is to familiarize students to solving basic physics problems using programming.
 In this class you will learn use of external libraries, implementation of basic algorithms with focus on numerical methods, and error analysis & data fitting.
 Lecture meets once a week and there is a lab session every week.
 <br>
 <br>
 A fair warning about this course, the material starts off really easy but it progressively gets more difficult, especially the final project.
-You can ask any who took this course and they will all tell you the same thing...
+You can ask anyone who took this course and they will all tell you the same thing...
 START THE FINAL EARLY!
 <br>
 <br>

 The texts for this course are <a href="https://www.amazon.com/C-Programming-Scientists-Engineers-Applications/dp/0763739529">C Programming for Scientists and Engineers with Applications by Carol Ziegler and Rama Reddy</a> and <a href="https://www.amazon.com/Statistics-Nuclear-Particle-Physicists-Louis/dp/0521379342/ref=pd_lpo_sbs_14_t_1?_encoding=UTF8&psc=1&refRID=1AVEDEG1NHK67HT2YVXE">Statistics for Nuclear and Particle Physicists by louis Lyons</a>
 <br>
 <br>
-Prerequisite: One semester of calculus and one semester of introductory physics (PHYS 1710, 1425, or 2010).
+Prerequisite: One semester of calculus (MATH 1310) and one semester of introductory physics (PHYS 1710, 1425, or 2010).

 </p>
 </div>